Mitigating Hidden Confounding Effects for Causal Recommendation: Approach

 \subsection{Discussion}

-In this part, we will discuss a underlying assumption of HCR on hidden mediators and the generality of HCR with consideration of measured confounders.
+In this part, we will discuss HCR's assumptions on hidden mediators and its general applicability considering measured confounders.
+Furthermore, we will investigate potential violations of the assumptions underlying HCR, with the aim of elucidating the limitations associated with its application.

 \textit{Hidden mediators.} Hidden mediators between $I$ and $L$ conflict with the front-door criterion, \ie HCR is under a no hidden mediator assumption.
-Generally, there could be two kinds of mediators between $I$ and $L$: 1) $M$ that is affected by user features; and 2) $M^\prime$ that is independent to user features, as shown in Fig.~\ref{fig:discussion} (a).
+Generally, there could be two kinds of mediators between $I$ and $L$: 1) $M$ that is affected by user features; and 2) $M^\prime$ that is independent to user features, as shown in Fig.~\ref{fig:discussion} (a) and (b).
 As to $M$, HCR accounts for both the integrated features and prior behavior of like, which should be sufficient to avoid hidden confounders.
-As to $M^\prime$, we believe HCR cannot handle such factor.
-However, we believe such factor is ignorable since practical recommender systems mainly pursue personalized services while $M^\prime$ affects like regardless of user features.
+As to $M^\prime$, there could be two cases: 1) $M^\prime$ that is not directly affected by $V$, as shown in Fig.~\ref{fig:discussion} (a); and 2) $M^\prime$ that is directly affected by $V$ (\ie edge $V \rightarrow M^\prime$ in the causal graph), as shown in Fig.~\ref{fig:discussion} (b).
+We acknowledge that HCR may not be able to handle this case due to its violation of frontdoor adjustment.
+However, we believe such case may be considered to be ignorable as practical recommender systems primarily focus on providing personalized services, while $M^\prime$ affects $L$ regardless of user features.

-\textit{Measured confounders.} Confounders between item attributes and like feedback could be divided into two categories: hidden confounders and measured confounders, as shown in Fig.~\ref{fig:discussion} (b).
+\textit{Measured confounders.} Confounders between item attributes and like feedback could be divided into two categories: hidden confounders and measured confounders, as shown in Fig.~\ref{fig:discussion} (c).
 The existence of measured confounders (\ie $V^\prime$) does not conflict with the proposed HCR framework because the causal effect of $I$ on $L$ is still determined through the mediator $M$\footnote{$I$ still affects $L$ only through the path $I\rightarrow M \rightarrow L$.}.
 Therefore, HCR is able to handle both categories of confounders.
-Note that HCR cannot be utilized when confounders are measured but no mediator exists.
-In such cases, we could leverage conventional methods~\cite{PDA, wang_click} designed for observed confounders.
-However, as argued above, we believe that mediators exist in most cases of recommender systems.
+HCR is not applicable in situations where confounders are measured but no mediator is present.
+In such cases, conventional methods designed for observed confounders~\cite{PDA, wang_click} can be utilized.